Configure DHCP server

 DHCP Server for EC-M/L/XL

-- The DHCP server allows to assign an IP-address and other parameters to devices connected to the VLAN.
+- The DHCP server allows you to assign an IP address and other parameters to devices connected to the VLAN.

 - The DHCP range must be within the connected IP subnet.